wuhaoworld/ide/intl.en-US/User Guide/Workbench/Workspace list.md

 # Workspace list {#concept_yrh_vng_r2b .concept}

 In the Alibaba Cloud DTplus console, you can view all workspaces under the current account of the **Workspace List** page.
-Enter workspace to configure workspaces, change calculation services, create, activate, disable, and delete workspaces.
+Enter workspace to configure workspaces, achange calculation services, create, activate, disable, and delete workspaces.

 ## Procedure {#section_dhr_f4g_r2b .section}